 I spoke yesterday about finding your tribe.
 For those of you wondering what on earth I meant by this, I thought I'd start with an explanation, and Google kindly provided the following words which I thought were a good start ...

 Like homelessness, loneliness happens all too easily.
-A sudden change in your personal status - becoming widowed or divorced, losing a child or elderly parent when your life has been built around them, being made redundant - these are just some of the endless causes which can happen to any of us.
+A sudden change in your personal status - becoming widowed or divorced, losing a child or elderly parent when your life has been built around them, being made redundant - are just some potential causes which can happen to any of us.
 Like homelessness, there's a stigma and shame involved, so those who are suffering tend to avoid drawing undue attention to themselves, or drown in feelings of guilt and hopelessness.

 When I decided to end my long-term relationship late in life, I realised I didn't know any other single people my own age, and was rapidly slipping below the radar.
 But I was fortunate in having a friend nudge me into building a new life.
 While doing so, I happened upon an online dating site which believed in the importance of building a new social life as well as potentially meeting "the one".
 It not only saved my sanity, it provided me with a friendship group which is still going strong.